Labor shortage to limit Colombian coffee crops as beans go unpicked

-JARDIN, Colombia, June 3 (Reuters) - As Colombia cheers a return to its biggest coffee harvest in eight years after beating off a disease epidemic, farmers are running into a potentially more serious problem: a shortage of workers to gather swelling volumes of arabica beans.
+JARDIN, Colombia (Reuters) - As Colombia cheers a return to its biggest coffee harvest in eight years after beating off a disease epidemic, farmers are running into a potentially more serious problem: a shortage of workers to gather swelling volumes of arabica beans.

 Some regions have turned to town criers and loudspeaker bus-station announcements to find candidates for the arduous, cash-in-hand work, but the meager response means more and more farmers are leaving some of their crop unpicked.